MatthijsBurgh/tm_eih_cam_client/README.md

     ros2 launch tm_eih_cam_client eih_client_pub.launch.py robot_ip:=192.168.x.x
     ```

-    You can set robot IP in eih_client_pub.launch.py file
+    You can set robot IP in `eih_client_pub.launch.py` file

+  - **Configuration & Runtime Adjustment**

+    The `config` allows for parameter initialization, setting the EIH camera via the API.

+    At runtime, you can use `ros2 param` to adjust camera parameters.
+For example, to adjust the focus:
+    ```bash
+    ros2 param set /eih_client_publisher focus 4
+    ```

    <!-- - show image
       ```bash